Lucas Secon

-Lucas Secon, (born 3 November 1970) also known by the stage name Lucas, is a record producer, songwriter and rapper.
+Lucas Secon (born 3 November 1970), also known mononymously as Lucas, is a Danish record producer, songwriter and rapper.
 He has written and produced for artists including the Pussycat Dolls, Alesso, Britney Spears, Christina Aguilera, Kylie Minogue, Toni Braxton and Mos Def.
-Secon has won a BMI Award and has been nominated for two Grammy Awards and an MTV Award.
+Secon has won a BMI Award and has been nominated for two Grammy Awards and an MTV Video Music Award.

 Early life

 Secon is the son of Berta (née Moltke) and Paul Secon.
-His mother is a painter from Denmark and served as the former head of the Danish Academy of Arts; while his father - who was of Jewish descent - was a musician, songwriter, music critic, Billboard reporter, and businessman who co-founded the retailer Pottery Barn.
+His mother is a painter from Denmark and served as the former head of the Danish Academy of Arts; while his father, who was American and of Jewish descent, was a musician, songwriter, music critic, Billboard reporter, and businessman who co-founded the retailer Pottery Barn.
 Paul Secon's songs were performed by Nat King Cole, the Ink Spots, Rosemary Clooney, and the Mills Brothers, who recorded Secon's composition "You Never Miss the Water (Till the Well Runs Dry)".